sysrex/sysrex/content/posts/get-apiversion-in-k8s.md

 ## Result

-We are not ready to put the `apiVersion` for the `Deployment` in the cluster.
+We are now ready to put the `apiVersion` for the `Deployment` in the cluster.

 ```yaml
 kind: Deployment